fluix/ffbt/README.md

-outputPath | Destination path, your bundle will be created here | string sourceMapType | Source map type. | string [Docs](https://webpack.js.org/configuration/devtool/#devtool) staticFilesSizeThresholdKb | All assets with a size lower than the limit will be inlined, otherwise, they will be copied to the destination folder as is | number (Kilobytes) showBuildNotifications | Enable/Disable build and type checker system notifications | boolean enableTypeChecking | Enable/Disable typechecking for Typescript | boolean cleanDistFolderBeforeBuild | The name speaks for itself | boolean devServerConfig | Settings for the WebpackDevServer. | object [Docs](https://webpack.js.org/configuration/dev-server/) buildVersion | A string represents the version of the bundle.
-Accessible in your code via `FFBT_BUILD_VERSION` constant | string optimizeBundle | Minify and three-shake the output | boolean enableCacheBusting | Add hashes to the output file names | boolean
+outputPath | Destination path, your bundle will be created here | string sourceMapType | Source map type. | string [Docs](https://webpack.js.org/configuration/devtool/#devtool) staticFilesSizeThresholdKb | All assets with a size lower than the limit will be inlined, otherwise, they will be copied to the destination folder as is | number (Kilobytes) entrypointName | An entrypoint file name without ts/tsx extension | string devServerConfig | Settings for the WebpackDevServer. | object [Docs](https://webpack.js.org/configuration/dev-server/) buildVersion | A string represents the version of the bundle.
+Accessible in your code via `FFBT_BUILD_VERSION` constant | string showBuildNotifications | Enable/Disable build and type checker system notifications | boolean enableTypeChecking | Enable/Disable typechecking for Typescript | boolean cleanDistFolderBeforeBuild | The name speaks for itself | boolean optimizeBundle | Minify and three-shake the output | boolean enableCacheBusting | Add hashes to the output file names | boolean